Amund-Fremming/buzzify_core/tasklist.md

 # Tasklist

-- All Game impl needs State
-- DDD On all objects
+- DDD methods on SpinGame
 - DateTime last active on Player to see if active or not?
-- Add object references under their Id reference
+- Try to combine all assemblies in presenation to get api ts generation